Groot-GAW/Groot/README.md

 ### Pretrained Models
 Downloading the pretrained models and place them into `pretrain/`.

-Pretrained models are downloaded at [GoogleDrive](https://drive.google.com/drive/folders/1JTxQvPA-nnhVzMTh5wwwUtMMCT-fQVPg).
+Pretrained models can be downloaded at [GoogleDrive](https://drive.google.com/drive/folders/1JTxQvPA-nnhVzMTh5wwwUtMMCT-fQVPg).

 ### Generative Model
-As the paper described, we provide [Diffwave]()
+As the paper described, we provide [Diffwave](https://github.com/lmnt-com/diffwave) as the diffusion model.

+The pretrained model of DiffWave can be downloaded at [GoogleDrive](https://drive.google.com/drive/folders/1JTxQvPA-nnhVzMTh5wwwUtMMCT-fQVPg) and please also place it into `pretrain/`.